truchas/truchas/src/2d-truchas/examples/flow/lid-driven-cavity/README.md

 nondimensional time 40, with output at five-unit intervals.

-The usual benchmark comparison is against the horizontal and vertical centerline velocity profiles tabulated by Ghia et al. This is a longer-running example for visual and quantitative benchmarking, not a CTest regression.
+The usual benchmark comparison is against the horizontal and vertical centerline velocity profiles tabulated by Ghia et al. The `t=40` output is visually at steady state for this configuration.

 Run it with, for example: